dart-lang/dartdoc/README.md

 ### Generating documentation for a package

 Run `dartdoc` from the root directory of package. `dartdoc` produces HTML files as documentation for the `.dart` files it finds in the package.
-The documentation is output to `docs` directory.
+The documentation is output to the `docs` directory.

 ### Generating documentation for Dart SDK

-Run `dartdoc` with the following command line arguments `--dart-sdk /pathTo/dart-sdk --sdk-docs --readme /pathTo/sdk_readme.md`.
+Run `dartdoc` with the following command line arguments:

+- `--dart-sdk /pathTo/dart-sdk`
+- `--sdk-docs`
+- `--readme /pathTo/sdk_readme.md`

 The documentation for the SDK will be generated in the `docs` folder of the current directory.

 ## FAQ

-Q: What about docgen/dartdocgen/dartdoc-viewer?
+#### What about docgen/dartdocgen/dartdoc-viewer?

-A: This new tool intends to replace our existing set of API documentation tools.
+This new tool intends to replace our existing set of API documentation tools.
 We'll take the best ideas and implementations from our existing doc tools and fold them into this tool.

-Q: Can I help?
+#### Can I help?

-A: Yes!
+Yes!
 Start by using the tool and filing issues and requests.
 If you want to contribute, check out the [issue tracker][issues] and see if there's an issue that you're passionate about.
 If you want to add a new feature that's not yet in the issue tracker, start by opening an issue.
 Thanks!